joostvdg/joostvdg.github.io/docs/tanzu/tap-gitops/tap-gitops-prep.md

 ![Tanzu Network - TAP Release](../../images/tap-gitops/tanzu-network-download-gitops-ri.png)

-One of the items in the list, is the `Tanzu GitOps Reference Implementation`, download this tarbal and extract it to a useful folder[^5].
+One of the items in the list, is the `Tanzu GitOps Reference Implementation`, download this archive and extract it to a useful folder[^5].
 You need these for configuring your installation folder for bootstrapping.

 !!!
 Info "Hint for downloading"